-Nevada's economy continues to grow at a steady rate.
-Despite remaining in a recovery mode, Nevada's economy has continued to gain momentum, outpacing the nation since 2015.
-Continued efforts to diversify Nevada's economy have resulted in rapid professional sector expansion.
+It's been a decade since the great recession impacted Nevada's economy.
+Nevada's overall economy continues to remain in recovery mode.
+Looking forward, economists expect continued incremental growth.
+Out of all the US states in recent years, Nevada continues to experience the greatest employment growth, and that includes growth in numbers of engineers seeking licensure in Nevada.
+Nevada's efforts to diversify its economy have resulted in continued professional sector expansion.
+Eclectic companies are relocating to Nevada and it is anticipated we will see continued growth in small, medium, and large tech companies.
 Companies such as Tesla and the eBay data center in northern Nevada, and Switch, Farady Future, and Premium Waters in southern Nevada, continue to grow and create an increased demand for professional engineering services.

-In fiscal year 2017/2018 Nevada added 1,031 new licensees bringing the number of licensed engineers to 17,225 and the number of licensed land surveyors to 1,220.
+In fiscal year 2018/2019 Nevada added 1,002 new licensees bringing the number of licensed engineers to 18,219 and the number of licensed land surveyors to 1,208.
 The number of land surveyors is essentially stagnant when compared to the previous year, and previous years have had a steady downward trend.
-Decreasing numbers of land surveyors is not unique to Nevada.
-It is a national trend.
+Decreasing numbers of land surveyors is not unique to Nevada, it is a national trend.
 The Board continues to work with Nevada's university system to ensure Nevada continues to have a quality land surveying education program to meet the state's licensing requirements and maintain an adequate number of licensed land surveyors to meet market demands.